By Marie Lebert, updated in 2018

-I am a bilingual French-English linguist, writer and researcher who has lived and worked on five continents — in Europe, America, Africa, Asia and Australia.
+I am a bilingual French-English linguist, librarian and researcher who has lived and worked on five continents — in Europe, America, Africa, Asia and Australia.

-I have worked as a linguist for international organizations for more than twenty years, lately for International Correspondents in Education (ICE, Barcelona, Spain) and the Sorbonne (Ecole Pratique des Hautes Etudes, Paris, France), and in the past for the International Labour Organization (ILO, Geneva, Switzerland) and the Organisation for Economic Cooperation and Development (OECD, Paris, France).
+I have worked as a linguist and/or librarian for international organizations for more than twenty years, lately for International Correspondents in Education (ICE, Barcelona, Spain) and the Sorbonne (Ecole Pratique des Hautes Etudes, Paris, France), and in the past for the International Labour Organization (ILO, Geneva, Switzerland) and the Organisation for Economic Cooperation and Development (OECD, Paris, France).

 Previous research project

-As a linguist myself, I first focused on the hard work of linguists and other professionals to make the web truly multilingual.
+As a linguist and librarian myself, I first focused on the hard work of linguists, librarians and other professionals to make the web truly multilingual.
 It was conducted with the help of 100 participants worldwide.
 I interviewed many colleagues in Europe, America, Africa and Asia, both online and on-site.
 Some of them were interviewed several times.

-This self-funded research project — conducted from 2000 to 2016 — was one of the first ones (a) to be freely available on the web (as a series of interviews, articles and ebooks); (b) to be available in three languages (English, French, Spanish); and (c) to be available in various digital formats (html, pdf, epub, kindle, daisy, etc.) for any electronic device.
+This self-funded research project — conducted from 2000 to 2016 — was one of the first ones (a) to be freely available on the internet (as a series of interviews, articles and ebooks); (b) to be available in three languages (English, French, Spanish); and (c) to be available in various digital formats (html, pdf, epub, kindle, daisy, etc.) for any electronic device.

 New research project

 However the working conditions of professional translators have become a major issue in recent years, with few people being aware of it within the academic world and in the society at large.
 Translators often work from home and have become “invisible” in many ways.
 Their names are hardly mentioned anywhere.
 They seem not to exist any more as persons, not to mention lower fees, precarious employment, and the rise of unpaid volunteer translation (including crowdsourced translation) promoted by major organizations that have the necessary funds to hire many professionals — but no professional translators.